-These consolidated financial statements were authorized for publication by the Company's Board of Directors on September 10, 2021.
+These consolidated financial statements have been prepared in compliance with International Financial Reporting Standards (IFRS Standards).
+These consolidated financial statements were authorized for publication by the Company's Board of Directors on March 29, 2022.

 3. Consolidation Area

 The Group financial statements include the results of the Racing Force S.p.A., the Group parent company, and its controlled subsidiaries.
 The Group controls an entity when the Group is exposed to, or has rights to, variable returns from its involvement with the entity and has the ability to affect those returns through its power to direct the activities of the entity.
 All significant intra-Group balances and transactions are eliminated in consolidation.